Yale-EEB723/finalproject/README.md

 BlastP
 I did this for TLR 3,4,5,7

+## Failed step with SUMAC
+I initally tried using Sumac to automize a blast search of Myotis bats and their outgroups to identify TLR genes across several bat species.
+While I was able to compelte this step, I was unable to create supermatrices for phylogenetic analyiss using SUMAC.
+In addition, I was interested to better understand each step necessary for phylogenetic analyiss which is why I stopped using this project.
+This step was conducted using SUMAC.
+See script diego-ellis-soto/finalproject/Cleaned_code/1_sumac.sh

 # --- --- --- --- --- --- --- --- --- --- --- ---
 # [D] Alignment with mafft
 # --- --- --- --- --- --- --- --- --- --- --- ---

 Alignment was conducted using Mafft.
-See script XXX
+See script diego-ellis-soto/finalproject/Cleaned_code/2_alignment.sh
 # --- --- --- --- --- --- --- --- --- --- --- ---
 # [E] Trimming
 # --- --- --- --- --- --- --- --- --- --- --- ---

-Triming was conducted using Trimal.
-See script XXX
+Trimming was conducted using Trimal.
+See script diego-ellis-soto/finalproject/Cleaned_code/3_trimming.sh

 # --- --- --- --- --- --- --- --- --- --- --- ---
 # [F] Building TLR gene tree